Show off your best science skills, and compete for cool prizes and major bragging rights!

 Tues., Dec.
 10, 2019

 Your mission, if you choose to accept it: Build a contraption that accomplishes a specific task in 20 steps or more.
 This competition pairs student teams with engineer mentors and teacher sponsors.
 Teams submit preliminary design drawings and progress photos that document their contraptions' evolution, then present their contraptions for judging based on functionality, complexity, and creativity in achieving the task.

 Competition: Sat., Jan.
 18, 2020, Carnegie Science Center

 Carnegie Science Center is your host for the National Engineers Week Future City Competition, an innovative, nationally recognized engineering program for students in grades 6–8.
 Students work in teams, with a teacher and an engineering mentor, to design a city of the future using SimCity™ software.
 They build a scale model of their city, write an essay on an engineering-related topic, and present their creation during the local competition.
 Winners go on to compete in the national finals in Washington, D.C.

 Thank you to the following sponsors for their generous support and cooperation:

 Students show off their science abilities during the Covestro Pittsburgh Regional Science & Engineering Fair as they compete for more than $1 million in cash prizes and scholarships from local companies and universities.
-Each year, hundreds of students take on the challenge of designing, implementing, and communicating an original experiment.
+Every March, hundreds of students take on the challenge of designing, implementing, and communicating an original experiment.
 Middle school students may be eligible to compete at the Broadcom MASTERS competition.
 High school students may be eligible for the Intel International Science & Engineering Fair.